TAIsRich/chuwa1010/ShortQuestions/annotations.md

 @RequestAttribute: It binds a method parameter to request attribute.
 It provides convenient access to the request attributes from a controller method.
 With the help of @RequestAttribute annotation, we can access objects that are populated on the server-side.

+@JsonProperty: customize the property name in Json.

+@JsonPropertyOrder: customize the order of properties in Json file.

+@ManytoOne: the relationship between two tables is many to one.